 - Open your BitPaper in Chrome, Safari or Firefox.
 BitPaper is optimized for Google Chrome, so please use it if you have it.
 To improve performance, BitPaper recommends closing any unused browser tabs and keeping your computer plugged in (i.e. not running on battery power).

-To join a Jitsi Meeting, open up the link in a separate tab OR you can download the Jitsi Meet app to your phone.
-If you are using Jitsi in your web browser, you will need to tile the video windows (click on button with four squares, bottom RH corner) and resize the meeting window so that you have room to see your BitPaper.
+At the start of your lesson, your tutor will paste a link to the video call on your BitPaper.
+To join a Jitsi Meeting, either open the link in a separate browser tab OR open the Jitsi Meet app on your smartphone and enter the last six characters of the link as the “room name”.
+If you are using your web browser, you will need to tile the video windows (click on button with four squares, bottom RH corner) and resize the meeting window so that you have room to see your BitPaper.
 For example:

 [On my screen, I was able to make the Jitsi window narrower than this, but I couldn’t get the tiles to sit on top of each other – let me know if you find a better solution!]